SteveDraper/MineMarker/README.md

 ## To use
 Copy the JAR file from build/libs/MineMarker.jar to your working directory (or set working directory there), then for full usage syntax run `java -jar MineMarker.jar` without parameters

+## Project Structure

+* Source for the runtime JAR may be found in ./src/main/java
+* Unit tests are in ./src/test/java
+* Major design decisions are documented in ./designDecisions.md